Michael-Reefe/Loki.jl/README.md

 locked = true
 ```

 where the index α is defined as $(\lambda/9.7)^\alpha$.
 By default, no power laws are included in the MIR continuum, as they are degenerate with the blackbodies.
+In general, one should fit one or the other, but not both.

 **Templates:**